Danacw/ETL-Project/README.md

 **Folders**

-  Extract_Transform:
-    - Contains our Jupyter Notebook files used to clean the data and load the DataFrames into PostgreSQL.
+  Extract_Transform: Contains our Jupyter Notebook files used to clean the data and load the DataFrames into PostgreSQL.

-  Load:
-    - Contains our schemas and queries used to create and join our tables together.
+  Load:Contains our schemas and queries used to create and join our tables together.

 **Data Source:** https://www.kaggle.com/mariaren/covid19-healthy-diet-dataset